 NEOs also receive employee benefits that are generally available to all employees, as well as certain retirement benefits, perquisites, severance and change in control protections.
 These additional benefits are similar to the types and amounts available to other senior executives of manufacturing companies as demonstrated in the benchmark data.
-After considering the declining prevalence of traditional pension plans in the marketplace and the importance of offering consistent, sustainable retirement benefits to all employees, in 2016 the Compensation Committee determined to freeze the Company's tax-qualified defined benefit plan ("DB Plan") and non-qualified defined benefit pension plans and add a safe harbor non-elective contribution to its tax-qualified defined contribution plan ("DC Plan").
+After considering the declining prevalence of traditional pension plans in the marketplace and the importance of offering consistent, sustainable retirement benefits to all employees, in 2016 the Compensation Committee determined to freeze the Company's tax-qualified defined benefit plan ("DB Plan") and non-qualified defined benefit pension plans and add a safe harbor non-elective contribution to its tax-qualified defined contribution plan ("DC Plan"), in each case applicable to non-collectively bargained employees.
 The impact of these decisions is discussed below.